ISSA Nutritionist Study Guide

 Preparation

-Preparation stage is when someone has the desire to change, but they are also seeking a way to do it.
+The preparation stage is when someone has the desire to change, but they are also seeking a way to do it.

-This has the person ready to change, and it’s a vital time not to overwhelm and defeat the client, but to prepare them and allow them to play a part in deciding everything they are going to do in their changes for their behavior.
+This has the person ready to change, and it’s a vital time not to overwhelm and defeat the client but to prepare them and allow them to play a part in deciding everything they are going to do in their changes for their behavior.

 Action

-Action stage is when someone is taking the needed steps to address their own behaviors and change them.
+The action stage is when someone is taking the needed steps to address their own behaviors and change them.

 This is marked by being in the plan of action stage for less than 6 months usually.
 The 6-month mark is actually where the next stage is going to take place.